justinpakzad/discogs-plus/README.md

 1. Fetching search results based on user input
 2. Querying the YouTube API for videos corresponding to the search results
 3. Adding the videos to a new or existing YouTube playlist

-## Challenges and Limitations

-During the project development, challenges were faced with handling large volumes of data and optimizing the search algorithm to avoid request timeouts.
-The current web application has limitations regarding request processing time, causing occasional timeouts when the response takes longer than 30 seconds.

 ## Future Enhancements